-After I finished reading it, it tweeted it and shared that you can also handle your VSCode extension setup via your terminal.
+After reading it, I shared on Twitter that you can handle and automate your VSCode extension setup with shell commands.

-So far, I've been maintaining a script in my dotfiles to manage my extensions.
-Meaning, whenever I added a new extension, I had to update this script manually. @shdli answered me with a way nicer approach.
-He called it a "manifest'y approach". 😆
+I've been maintaining a script in my dotfiles to manage my extensions.
+Meaning, whenever I added a new extension, I had to update this script manually. @shdli shared a way nicer way of handling these repetitive commands.
+He called it a "manifest'y approach".

 # backing up VS Code extensions code --list-extensions > "./visual-studio-code-extensions.txt" # installing VS Code extensions cat "./visual-studio-code-extensions.txt" | xargs -L 1 code --install-extension

-This new approach immediately led to me introducing commands like
+This new manifest approach immediately led to me introducing commands like